maniunix/LULC_SAR/README.md

 ---

 ## **Overview**
-LULC classification plays a vital role in agricultural monitoring and planning.
 This project leverages Synthetic Aperture Radar (SAR) data (VV, VH, and VV-VH) to classify LULC in a specific region.
 The workflow includes data preprocessing in GEE, feature extraction, clustering, and supervised classification.

 ---